Percy Lee Atherton

-Percy Lee Atherton (September 25, 1871 – March 8, 1944) was a Harvard educated American composer and a music teacher.
+Percy Lee Atherton (September 25, 1871 – March 8, 1944) was an American composer and music teacher.
 His musical compositions include songs, chamber music, and several comic operas.

 Early life

 Atherton was born into a prominent Boston, Massachusetts, family.
 His father, William Atherton (1821–1891) had been a partner since 1852 of "Atherton, Stetson and Company", dealers in leather and one of Boston's most successful business at the time.
 His father was also a vice president of the Home Savings Bank, and a director of the First National Bank of Boston which was founded in 1864.

 His mother was Mary Edwards Dwight (1838–1915), the daughter of William R. Dwight And Mary Warren Fiske of Brooklyn, New York, and the great great granddaughter of Jonathan Edwards.